Cryptid Case Files: The Lair of Mythics Guide to Cryptozoology

 Welcome to the Case Files

 Some mysteries are carved into ancient legend.
-Others leave fresh claw marks, muddy prints, or ripples in the water.
+Others leave fresh claw marks, muddy prints, or ripples in dark water.

 Every file digs deep — not just into sightings, but also into the cultural weight and lingering questions behind each creature.
 Half the fun?
 Deciding whether the next story makes you a believer… or just more careful about what's moving in the dark.